 Tourism in Venice evaporated in late February and March 2020.
 According to the Association of Hoteliers, 80% of the hotels (400 in the association, including the municipality of Mestre) planned to close temporarily.
 And 90% of the 8,000 employees in the sector stay at home.
 Hotel losses have reached a billion euros, including damage from the flooding in November.
 Larger companies with more financial support will have more resilience.

 The gondoliers in Venice are concerned.
 They have never had so few tourists.
 Like the thousands of fellow citizens, gondoliers work in tourism, an industry crucial to the prosperity of the historic city of Venice.

 The city on the water, with its Lido, is one of the most popular destinations in the world, but you hardly see anyone around.
 Do you want to visit Venice?
 Then you can book a cheap hotel room.

 Officials had hoped tourists would return as soon as the water receded after the high tide of fall 2019.
 And they did to some degree.
 Hotels were at 95% capacity during the last weekend of the Carnival celebrations.
 But then the virus hit Venice and claimed its first Italian fatal accident in the region.
 The first positive cases were in the historic center of Venice.

 The government ended Venice's decadent Carnival celebration with two days to go, forcing party-goers in ball gowns and painted masks to cancel their parties.
 Venice has remained silent ever since.
-Only residents and intrepid tourists wearing a different type of mask stay to take advantage of a city that is otherwise full of tourists.
+Only residents and intrepid tourists wearing different types of masks stay to take advantage of a city otherwise full of tourists.

 But I am sure tourists come back to Venice.
 The city is so unique and has enormous appeal.
 Book your hotel in Venice many times cheaper this summer >